Skip to main content

 Free to use.
 Runs in your browser.

-Paste JavaScript and click Minify to shorten variable names, strip whitespace, and remove comments.
-Typical size reduction is 40 to 70%.
+Paste JavaScript and click Minify to strip whitespace and remove comments.
+Typical size reduction is 30 to 60%.

 Input JavaScript